mahoney1/docs/animaltracking-tutorial.md

 ### Step 5.
 Execute transactions and test out integration of new events, queries from the IBP SaaS environment

-Note: before invoking the listener client and query client apps below - you should verify that your IBP-related parameters (eg. MSP ID, channel name, etc) mentioned at the start of 'Part 2' above have been set correctly in the `client/lib/clientCfg.json` file.
+Note: before invoking the listener client and query client apps below - you should verify that your IBP-related parameters (eg. MSP ID, channel name, etc) mentioned at the start of 'Part 2' above have been set correctly in the `client/cfg/clientCfg.json` file.
 For convenience, the demo data generated in the ledger (in IBM Cloud) uses animal IDS prefixed 'IBP-xx', for convenience.
 That prefix ID can be changed as required, in the `clientCfg.json` file FYI.

 1. From the IBP VS Code extension, expand the channel `channel` and the `animaltracking-ts@0.0.1` instantiated contract to reveal the list of available transactions - scroll down to the `setupdemo` transaction.

 ![Transaction Functions from IBP](img/ibpsaas-txn-list.png)

-2. Right-click on `setupdemo` and click 'Submit Transaction' and when prompted, supply a value of "IBP" inside the 'parameter' prompt -  hit ENTER to accept all the remaining default prompts - this will populate our ledger with some new registrations and which are prefixed 'IBP' - so we can see the data is different in our dashboard.

-3. Click on the terminal window in VS Code and from the `animaltracking/typescript/client/lib` subdirectory: start our IBP event listener process from the command prompt as follows:
+2. Click on the terminal window in VS Code and from the `animaltracking/typescript/client/lib` subdirectory: start our IBP event listener process from the command prompt as follows:

 `./listenIBP.sh`

-You'll get messages that it is started and we should see an event has already occurred from the `setupdemo` transaction where new registrations means an emitted event.
+3. Right-click on `setupdemo` and click 'Submit Transaction' and when prompted, **supply a value of "IBP"** inside the 'parameter' prompt -  hit ENTER to accept all the remaining default prompts - this will populate our ledger with some new registrations and which are prefixed 'IBP' - so we can see the data is different in our dashboard.

+In the Terminal pane in VS Code - you'll get messages that about an event (from `setupdemo`) being emitted from IBP in the Cloud.

-4. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
+4. Go back to the list of `animaltracking-ts` transactions in the IBP VS Code extension - in the instantiated contract under 'Fabric Gateways',  right-click on `register` ... `Submit Transaction`.
 When prompted, paste the following parameter list - including the double-quotes "" : in between the two square brackets `[ ]` in the VS Code prompt:

 `"SHEEPGOAT", "IBP-000099", "24/07/2019", "BOVIS_ARIES", "FARMER.JOHN", "AVONDALE.LOC1", "ARRIVAL.F1", "IN_FIELD", "WOOL", "false"`